Search

 Short SA.6 Sealand Short G-AKLO Aircraft arrived on 07.11.54 at 14:59, but no departure date, time or destination given. c/n 1564 G-AKLO was a demonstration aircraft which made an extensive tour of Europe and North Africa, resulting in sales to Norway, Yugoslavia and Egypt.
 It was later sold to the Shell Petroleum Co as VR-SDS for use in its Borneo oil fields operating out of Balik Papaan.
 It was later registered in Brunei as VR-UDS. http://www.edcoatescollection.com/ac5/ROW%20Europe/G-AKLO.html

-Short SC.7 Skyvan 200 Short Brothers G-AWSG Photographed at Luqa airport in the late 60s.
-Exact date to be confirmed. c/n SH.1851.
+Short SC.7 Skyvan 200 Short Brothers G-AWSG Noted at Luqa airport on 09.11.68, but arrival/departure dates unknown. c/n SH.1851.
 Company demonstrator.

 V. Viking Vickers Amstrong G-AJJN Landed on 24.03.48 at 16:45.
 Routed via Hurn, Elmas (Sardinia) to Cairo.
 Returned from Ankara on 01.05.48.